MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMApplicationDeployment.md

 When you set **CreateAlertBaseOnPercentSuccess** to `$true`, use this parameter to specify a **DateTime** object.
 Configuration Manager creates a deployment alert when the threshold is lower than the **SuccessParameterValue** after this date.

+To get this object, use the [Get-Date](/powershell/module/microsoft.powershell.utility/get-date) built-in cmdlet.

 ```yaml
 Type: DateTime
 Parameter Sets: (All)